 If you come across a boost like the 2 previously mentioned, simply skip it and move on.
 There will be plenty of other profitable boosts that you can get stuck in to.
 Just remember, because it's called a "boost" doesn't always mean it is profitable.

 OddsMonkey Price Boost Thread

-Members post all of the best price boosts in this thread so you can receive a notification on every profitable boost, every day.
+Members post all the best price boosts in this thread, so you can be notified of the profitable price boosts every day instantly.